janbrown35/RadiologySupport/README.md

 USAGE
 -------
-Once you have done the installation you will be able to display the website.
-Radiology Support professionals can connect and use the website.
+Once you have done the installation, the website will be displayed.
+Radiology Support professionals can connect to the site.
+Here they can join in on forums, ask questions, and find answers to radiology support issues.
+There are also events for Radiology Support professionals to attend.
+They will be able to find resources for continuing education.
+The student page shows potential Radiology Support candidates what they should be learning and what courses to take to help them get into the Radiology Support profession.

 CONTRIBUTORS
 -------------
-* none
+* Jan Mountain

 TROUBLESHOOTING